microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/Identity.SignIns/docs/v1.0/New-MgIdentityConditionalAccessNamedLocation.md

 BODYPARAMETER <IMicrosoftGraphNamedLocation>: namedLocation
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: Read-only.
   - `[CreatedDateTime <DateTime?>]`: The Timestamp type represents creation date and time of the location using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'.
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Read-only.
   - `[DisplayName <String>]`: Human-readable name of the location.
   - `[ModifiedDateTime <DateTime?>]`: The Timestamp type represents last modified date and time of the location using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'.
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Read-only.

 ## RELATED LINKS